Worldvision Enterprises: ABC Films Syndication

-In 1959, ABC International created Worldvision Enterprises to syndicate programs for overseas markets.
-Henry G. Plitt, previously president of Paramount Gulf Theatres, became president of the company in February 1959, replacing Shupert after he left for Metro-Goldwyn-Mayer.
+In 1959, ABC International created The Worldvision Corporation to syndicate programs for overseas markets.
+Henry G. Plitt, previously president of Paramount Gulf Theatres, became president of the company in February 1959, replacing Shupert after he left for Metro-Goldwyn-Mayer (MGM).
 Kevin O’Sullivan later became president of the company.

+In 1965, it became an international syndicator for the NBC series Branded, which marked one of a few times ABC distributed a series not actually airing on the network.

 Worldvision Enterprises

 In 1971, the FCC barred the participation of networks in the syndication of their own programs, though this rule was eliminated by 1993.
 Worldvision Enterprises was formed by five former ABC Films executives to purchase the network's syndication assets on March 30, 1973.
 In 1974, Charles Fries and his Alpine Productions company had struck a distribution contract with the studio.

 Worldvision had obtained good relations from the Big Three networks who produced it, notably NBC, who produced Little House on the Prairie, and CBS, who produced Spencer's Pilots, which Worldvision distributed for international syndication.

+Around the same time, Worldvision decided to return distribution rights to the game show The Dating Game back to Chuck Barris Productions, and to retain distribution rights to The Newlywed Game until its completion of its network run.

+In 1977, Worldvision Enterprises had entered into an agreement with television producer Mark VII Limited, who had disaffiliated from Universal Studios, and became an independent producer, to distribute its productions, including Project U.F.O. and Sam.

-On November 7, 1981, Worldvision launched a home video subsidiary Worldvision Home Video, Inc., which was enabled to distribute its own videocassette titles, most notably its Hanna-Barbera cartoon product, the Jack Nicklaus' Golf My Way instructional video series, as well as the QM Productions library, with Albert Hartigan headed executive vice president and Martin Weinstein as the sales manager of the company.
+On November 7, 1981, Worldvision launched a home video subsidiary Worldvision Home Video, Inc., which was enabled to distribute videocassette titles of content from the Taft Entertainment Company, most notably its Hanna-Barbera cartoon product, the Jack Nicklaus' Golf My Way instructional video series, as well as the QM Productions library, with Albert Hartigan headed executive vice president and Martin Weinstein as the sales manager of the company.